SlavisWolf/Symfony2-PUSH-FCM/README.md

 ```

 Now our web aplication can send push messages with Firebase
-Thanks for read, if you see and error or anything , tell me and i correct or improve.
+Thanks for read, if you see and error or anything , tell me and I correct or improve.
-I expect that this tutorial can help you
+I expect that this tutorial can help you.